Transitioning to Teaching Language Online (TTLO)

 You will need an internet connection with a good, reliable connection in order to watch and create videos online.
 You will need a headset with microphone and a webcam for your computer in order to participate fully in the course.
 All of the applications we use online will be free or demonstration sites to try out activities.i

-There is no cost for course registration to teachers selected for this STARTALK program, but participants will need to purchase a book (second book optional) for the course.
+There is no cost for course registration for teachers selected for this STARTALK program, but participants will need to purchase a book (second book optional) for the course.
 As the course is completely online, there are no costs for transportation or housing!

 Process for credit: Registration for credit will take place in June, just prior to the beginning of the STARTALK program.
 You will be billed the cost of University tuition and fees by the University of Minnesota Registrar’s Office in July.
 Your bill will be due in full by the end of July.

 *** You will need to complete the Teacher Participant Application. ***